Universal compact form utility for limited data paths

 Open the Tool

-Fill, encode, decode, load, and build MCForms from a dedicated full-page tool interface.
+Fill, encode, and decode MCForms from a dedicated working interface.

 Use MCForms locally in the field or off-grid by downloading the standalone tool page.

 The primary JS8Spotter MCForms repository is maintained by SITREPNET.
-MCForms.org may mirror selected forms and host local/community forms, but it is not the official JS8Spotter repository.
+MCForms.org may mirror selected forms and host community-developed forms, but it is not the official JS8Spotter repository.

 Demonstration videos